 As touristy and cliche as it is, the gondola ride is still a must.
 It is rather expensive, has the same price all over Venice, and you can’t bargain.
 You can get a guided walking tour including a gondola ride, along with the stories and history of Venice.
 The tour starts at 9 AM and lasts for 2 – 2,5 hours including a gondola ride.

 When you want to enjoy a great dinner in a cool atmosphere, you should try a place cold Enoteca Ai Artisti.
 They only have a few tables, and you should make a reservation if you want to have your dinner here.
 They serve great Proscuitto, pasta, and wine.
-YOU CAN CHECK THEIR REVIEWS ON TRIPADVISOR HERE
+YOU CAN CHECK THEIR REVIEWS ON TRIPADVISOR

 BURANO ISLAND – is an absolute must!
 Such a colorful, vibrant and quirky place – I loved it!
 You can either take a Vaporetto – water bus, or book a private.
 We took a Vaporetto and had to switch to a different one on Murano Island, which made our trip much longer and more stressful than it was necessary.
 I suggest you book your tour with “Get your Guide” or “Viator” to save you some time and hassle.
 You will stop at Murano and visit a glass blowing factory.
-Then you will be taking to Burano where you can do your own thing.
+Then you will be taken to Burano where you can do your own thing.
 Have lunch at Riva Rosa, where they have great seafood, or somewhere else and do people watching.
 We had some funny experience with that, which I won’t tell, cause I don’t want to offend anybody.
-YOU CAN CHECK THEIR REVIEWS HERE.
+YOU CAN CHECK THEIR REVIEWS.
 Check out Burano’s Leaning tower; it is difficult to miss.
 This tour starts at 11 AM and lasts for 4 hours.

 When you get back, it will be early afternoon, around 3 PM.
 After your well-deserved rest, what would be a better way than ending your trip by doing “Eat like a local tour”?
 The tour starts at 5:15 PM and will not collide with your Murano/Burano trip.

-In all your spare time in between, I suggest you grab some espresso, Prosecco, Gelato or whatever, but by all means, take life easy.
-The only way you will feel the vibe of the city is to allow your self to take it all in.
+In all your spare time in between, I suggest you grab some espresso, Prosecco, Gelato, or whatever, but by all means, take life easy.
+The only way you will feel the vibe of the city is to allow yourself to take it all in.
 Not a single tour in the world will make your experience complete unless you sit down in a small coffee shop or a prosecco bar, and watch the locals and tourists drift by.

 I hope you will have a fantastic time, just as we did!
 Remember to get your authentic Venetian Carnival mask and have fun in Venice.